0mar/weighted-distance-transform/README.md

 ### Usage:

 The original use case of this script is creating motion planners for 2D environments (in [crowd dynamics](https://symbols.hotell.kau.se/2016/11/30/mercurial/)).
-We identify goals with _red_, obstacles in _black_, and accessible space in _white_.
+We identify goals with _green_, obstacles in _black_, and accessible space in _white_.
 The corresponding color mapping is included.
-You can use any color (except full red) to indicate an area that is less easily accessible (and preferably should be avoided).
+You can use any color (except green) to indicate an area that is less easily accessible (and preferably should be avoided).
 The darker the colour (mapped to a greyscale), the more difficult it is to move through.

 Since this mapping is pretty arbitrary, you can provide your own in `wdt.py`.